genome/bfx-workshop/lectures/week_03/README.md

 10) Run fastqc on these data:  `fastqc *.fastq.gz`  What is the asterisk doing here?
 Note the files it produces - an HTML file, with a user-friendly summary, and a zip file, which you can dig into if you need more details, or wanted to parse the output files by hand.

 11) Exit the docker image, browse to the html files, and open them up.
 Do you see any potential issues with the sequence data?
+(Handy shortcuts: If you're using WSL/Ubuntu on a windows machine, try typing `explorer.exe myfile.html` to open the html file in a browser.
+Mac users can use `open myfile.html`.)

 ## For-credit students: